-All purchases shall be made by requisition, purchase order, purchasing card, or petty cash procedures.

-Contractual agreements entered into by the College requiring the expenditure of College funds will require the signature of the President, Vice President of Business Operations and Finance, Director of Purchasing, or his/her designee as specified in writing.
+All purchases shall be made by requisition, purchase order, purchasing card, or petty cash procedures as set by the Purchasing Department.
+Contracts and any other agreement for purchase of goods or services entered into by the College requiring the expenditure of College funds will require the signature of the President, Vice President of Business Operations and Finance, Director of Purchasing, or an alternative President's designee as specified in writing by the President.